jmeiza/Rescue-Mission/README.md

 ### Strategy description

-The exploration strategy is to first locate the coast and follow the coast line till a creek is spotted.
-From there, the drone is programmed to fly towards the middle of the island and spiral out untill it scans the emergency site.
-Once both are located, it flys back to the base with the remaining battery it has left.
+The exploration strategy is to first locate the coast and find where the island is relative to the drone. once there, preforming a grid search of the island occurs untill both the emergency site and a creek is located where the drone stops and returns to base.

 ## How to compile, run and deploy